gituser16/unit-testing-nodejs/README.md

 * Exceptions are documented
 * Helps in the design process

 Unit Tests are written based on the criteria that becomes in the design contract for the method.
 This design contract can be updated during the Software Development Life Cycle (SDLC).
-The Unit Test should run either when the design contract is affected or the method is refactored in order to fix issues, improve performance or meet new requirements.
+The Unit Test should run either when the design contract is affected or the method is refactored in order to fix issues, improve performance, meet new requirements, and so on.

-Unit Tests helps a lot to keep individuals modules working, to communicate changes in business rules, to avoid breaking the module, to avoid re-work, to save time in regression testing or integration testing.
-Helps other developer to communicate what the method does.
+Unit Tests help a lot to keep individuals modules working, to communicate changes in business rules, to avoid breaking the module, to avoid re-work, to save time in regression testing or integration testing, help other developer to communicate what the method does.

 <b>Good qualities of Unit Tests</b>